martyzz1/heroku_proc_scalar_app/README.md

     'celeryd' to 1 worker
     'celerybd' to 1 workers
-    'someotherproc' to 0 workers
+    'celery_other' to 1 workers - until the active tasks finishes 'someotherproc' to 0 workers

 However if the COUNT_BOUNDARY is a positive integer, we use this to determine how many processes to scale to - loosly- using ROUND(INT(count/COUNT_BOUNDARY))